-Broil King also offers generous 10-year warranties and limited-lifetime warranties on many of their grilling components.
-But, just like with Weber, some of the grill components (like side-burners, stainless-steel components, and paint) have a much shorter warranty span of only 2 to 5 years.
+Broil King also offers generous 10-year and limited-lifetime warranties on many grilling components.
+But, just like with Weber, some grill components (like side-burners, stainless-steel components, and paint) have a much shorter warranty span of only 2 to 5 years.

 Regardless of which grill you choose, always double-check your model at the time of purchase for full warranty information.

-Let’s quickly look at some of the affordable cooking and grilling options from Broil King vs Weber.
+Let’s quickly look at some affordable cooking and grilling options from Broil King vs Weber.

-Broil King doesn’t have many grilling options in the $100 to $200 range.
+Broil King doesn’t have many cheaper grills in the $100 to $200 range.
 However, they have a nifty portable stove that I like.
 Take this Broil King Porta-Chef Portable Stove as an example.
 Here’s a low-cost portable stove from Broil King that will only run you a few hundred bucks – or less.

 Broil King vs Weber Pricing Insights: